 Although tie rod ends are designed to last for a long time, it is a good idea to get them checked when you bring your vehicle in for routine maintenance, particularly if you are driving in poor road conditions, over potholes, or if your vehicle has recently been in an accident.
-If bad tie rod ends are not checked out regularly and they fail, you run the risk of anything from premature tire wear to losing complete control of your vehicle.
+If bad tie rod ends are not checked out regularly and fail, you run the risk of anything from premature tire wear to losing complete control of your vehicle.
 We at All Around Auto Care in Westminster can take a look inside your vehicle and determine if we need to repair or replace a tie rod.
 Here are some signs to look out for that show your tie rod ends need to be repaired or replaced:

-Your vehicle has poor wheel alignment - If one or more of your vehicle's tie rod ends go bad, the tires associated with the tie rod ends will not perform properly and your vehicle's tires will not maintain their symmetry.
+Your vehicle has poor wheel alignment - If one or more of your vehicle's tie rod ends go bad, the tires will not perform properly and your vehicle's tires will not maintain their symmetry.
 This results in poor wheel alignment, which means that some of your vehicle's tires are working harder than others.
 We at All Around Auto Care can perform front wheel alignment on your tires and determine which ones need tie rod end repair.

 All Around Auto Care - Your Reliable Shop for Tie Rod End Repair

-If you are in Front Range, the 80030 area or nearby, you can bring your car to All Around Auto Care for various auto repair services, such as automotive repair, truck repair, and tie rod end repair.
-Our technicians and owner Jonathan Douglas are Quality in all things auto repair, and are continuously trained on the latest automotive technology and auto parts.
-We are one of the highest-rated auto shops in the area and can fix your Acura, Buick, Cadillac, Chevrolet, and any other car you may have.
+If you are in Front Range, the 80030 area, or nearby, you can bring your car to All Around Auto Care for various auto repair services, such as automotive repair, truck repair, and tie rod end repair.
+Our Quality technicians and owner Jonathan Douglas are experts in all things auto repair and are continuously trained on the latest automotive technology and auto parts.
+We have excellent ratings based on reviews from 1002 satisfied customers and our services come with a 3 Year/36,000 Mile warranty.

 Reasons You Should Do Business With Us: